jamiebalfour04/jamiebalfour04/README.md

 - 🎓 I teach secondary-level Computing Science in Scotland and have mentored other software developers
 - 🛠 I mostly use PHP, Java, C#, Python, JavaScript, HTML + CSS and everyone's favourite, SQL.
 - 📫 You can find me at jamiebalfour.scot!
+- 🏫 I studied Computer Science at Heriot-Watt University (I got a 1st Class BSc) and then got my Postgraduate Diploma in Education from the University of Strathclyde and I'm studying a Masters of Computer Science at the University of York

 Professional interests include (but are not limited to):
 - ✨ Leadership